Why Understanding Photometrics Prevents Under- or Over-Lighting

 Uniformity Ratios (Max/Min and Avg/Min)

-- Max/Min: Compares the brightest point to the darkest point
+- Max/Min: Brightest point divided by darkest point

-- Avg/Min: Compares average illuminance to the darkest point
+- Avg/Min: Average illuminance divided by darkest point

 | Ratio | Lower Is Better | Typical Target |